anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #uc4figure title='Registrar-Agent integrated into Domain Registrar example' artwork-align="left"}

-The benefits of BRSKI-PRM can be achieved even without the operational complexity of standalone registrar-agents by integrating the necessary functionality of the registrar-agent as a module into the domain registrar as shown in {{uc4figure}} so that it can support the BRSKI-PRM communications to the pledge.
+The benefits of BRSKI-PRM can be achieved even without the operational complexity of standalone Registrar-Agents by integrating the necessary functionality of the Registrar-Agent as a module into the domain registrar as shown in {{uc4figure}} so that it can support the BRSKI-PRM communications to the pledge.

 ## Agent-Proximity Assertion {#agt_prx}

-"Agent-proximity" is a statement in the PVR and in the voucher, that the registrar certificate was provided via the registrar-agent as defined in {{exchanges_uc2}} and not directly to the pledge.
+"Agent-proximity" is a statement in the PVR and in the voucher, that the registrar certificate was provided via the Registrar-Agent as defined in {{exchanges_uc2}} and not directly to the pledge.
 "Agent-proximity" is therefore a different assertion then "proximity", which is defined in section 4 of {{RFC8366}}.
 "Agent-proximity" is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}.
 This can be verified by the registrar and also by the MASA during the voucher-request processing.